Taiwan–Ukraine relations: 1996: Second contact

 When the Chinese government learned of the incident afterwards, it took an unusually tough stance and launched a series of fierce diplomatic retaliations against Ukraine.
 This included the refusal of Chinese envoys to participate in Ukraine's Independence Day celebrations, the cancellation of a major visit to Ukraine, and the avoidance of meetings with the Ukrainian military delegation.
 China's protests also strained relations between China and Ukraine.
 The Chinese media at the time downplayed the issue.

 The visit in 1996 generated a lot of media coverage in Taiwan.
 Lien Chan also told the public that he could work with Ukraine in the aviation and metallurgy industries.
 The incident led to speculation in the mass media in Taiwan, Hong Kong, and neighboring countries that Taiwan and Ukraine could develop military ties.
 However, Lien Chan's visit also resulted in a strong stance by China, which in turn limited the development of relations between Ukraine and Taiwan.
 As a result, relations between the two sides were frozen until 2001.

+According to sources, Military Intelligence Bureau chief Yin Zongwen broke through Russia's international intelligence network and sent four pilots to Ukraine in early 1996 to try out a SU-27 fighter jet.
+In 2004, the Canadian magazine Kanwa Intelligence Review revealed further insider story, reporting that the Taiwanese Air Force had sent pilots to Kyiv to test-fly the Su-27SK and had received some assistance from Ukrainian experts in tactical training, as well as attempting to obtain information on maintenance parts for the second-hand fighter.
+Taiwan's eagerness to obtain the performance parameters of the PLA's mass-imported Su-27SK led to an intense military intelligence war between Taiwan and China in Ukraine.
+On April 30, 2004, the MIB issued a gag order on the report and refused to comment on it.